On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Introduction

 We emphasize that one can construct the TRO ambiguity set $\calP'_{N,\theta}$ using any shape parameter $\calP_N$, including general moment- and distance-based ambiguity sets.
 This flexibility allows us to derive general results outlined in Section~\ref{subsec:contributions} on the TRO model's conservatism, finite-sample properties, and asymptotic convergence.
 Moreover, one can adopt the same techniques developed for reformulating and solving classical DRO problems with specific ambiguity sets $\calP_N$ to reformulate and solve the TRO problem with $\calP'_{N,\theta}$ constructed using $\calP_N$ as the shape parameter.
-To the best of our knowledge and according to \cite{Rahimian_Mehrotra:2022}'s recent survey, our paper is the first to formally introduce the TRO approach and conduct a thorough theoretical investigation of its properties.
-Notably, \cite{Shehadeh_Tucker:2022} is the first to explore the use of a convex combination of SAA and DRO (with mean-support) ambiguity set to model uncertainty in the context of disaster relief.
+To the best of our knowledge and according to recent surveys \citep{Kuhn_et_al:2024, Rahimian_Mehrotra:2022}, our paper is the first to formally introduce the TRO approach and conduct a thorough theoretical investigation of its properties.
+Notably, \cite{Shehadeh_Tucker:2022} is the first to explore the use of a convex combination of SAA and DRO (with mean-support ambiguity set) to model uncertainty in the context of disaster relief.
 Their numerical investigations show that the trade-off approach could lead to a less conservative disaster preparation plan than the DRO approach, with better post-disaster response performance than the SAA-based plan.
 However, that work was problem-specific and did not analyze the theoretical properties of the model.
 Recently, \cite{Wang_et_al:2023} analyzed the trade-off between the robustness to unseen data and the specificity of the training data in the context of machine learning.
 As we show in \ref{apdx:Wang_et_al}, \cite{Wang_et_al:2023}'s Bayesian distributionally robust (BDR) model is a special case of our TRO model.
-In particular, by replacing function $f$ in \eqref{model:trade-off_model} with the loss function $h$ and choosing the shape parameter $\calP_N$ as the distance-based ambiguity set $B_{\epsilon_N}(\Probh_N)=\{\Prob\in\calP(\Xi)\mid \Delta(\Prob,\Probh_N)\leq \epsilon\}$ (where $\calP(\Xi)$ is the set of probability measures on the support $\Xi$ and $\Delta$ is a statistical distance), our TRO model reduces to the \cite{Wang_et_al:2023}'s BDR model.
+In particular, by choosing the shape parameter $\calP_N$ as the distance-based ambiguity set $B_{\epsilon_N}(\Probh_N)=\{\Prob\in\calP(\Xi)\mid \Delta(\Prob,\Probh_N)\leq \epsilon\}$ (where $\calP(\Xi)$ is the set of probability measures on the support $\Xi$ and $\Delta$ is a statistical distance), our TRO model reduces to \cite{Wang_et_al:2023}'s BDR model.
 While our theoretical investigations are valid for any shape parameter (including moment-based ambiguity sets), \cite{Wang_et_al:2023}'s analyses are limited to the special case where $\calP_N$ is a distance-based ambiguity set.
 In addition, different from \cite{Wang_et_al:2023}, we introduce and study the hierarchical properties of the TRO ambiguity $\calP'_{N,\theta}$, analyze the conservatism of our TRO model, and provide more comprehensive analyses of the finite-sample guarantees and asymptotic properties of the TRO model; see \ref{apdx:Wang_et_al} for detailed discussions.
+Finally, we note that the form of our TRO ambiguity set resembles those considered in robust statistics, particularly in Huber contamination models \citep{Huber:1964}.
+In \ref{apdx:add_discuss:Huber}, we discuss the differences between the Huber contamination model and our TRO model.